dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-0-tool-setup.md

 parent: 4.
 Safest staking option
 ---

-## 4.0 Getting your hardware and software tools ready
+## 4.0 Getting your hardware and software  ready

 What you will need: